bitcoinvsalts/node-binance-trader/README.md

 then you can execute the following commands in their own terminal:

-**To start the server** to record pair data, define strategies and emit trading signals:
+**To start the server** to save pair data, define strategies and emit trading signals:
 ```
 npm run start
 ```

-**To start the trader/client** to monitor strategies and signals received by the trader:
+**To start the auto trader** to monitor strategies and signals received from the server or the NBT Hub:
 ```
 npm run trader
 ```

 **To backtest** strategies using the data recorded by the server:
 ```
 npm run bt
 ```